 It has always struck me as rather illogical to sing the United Kingdom’s “God Save the Queen” at specifically English sporting events.
 Maybe it is time to let Blake and Parry, even Elgar, on to the field of play and give them a sporting chance of national recognition – at least in England.

-Speaking of illogicalities, I thought that it was rather odd that, at the opening of the Glasgow Commonwealth Games, the national anthem that was played was “God Save the Queen”.
-Now, it is true that the Queen, as the titular head of the Commonwealth (no longer the “Empire”), was present and took part in the opening ceremony by reading her greeting to the event, but the Games were not a United Kingdom event.
-They were the Scottish Games.
+Speaking of illogicalities, I thought that it was rather odd, to say the least, that, at the opening of the Glasgow Commonwealth Games, the national anthem played was “God Save the Queen”.
+Now, it is true that the Queen, as the titular head of the Commonwealth (no longer the “Empire”, though there are those persons and institutions who would not acknowledge this fact), was present and took part in the opening ceremony by reading her greeting to the event,.
+However, these Commonwealth Games were not a United Kingdom event.
+They were the Scottish Games; Scotland was the host nation.

-Therefore, should it not have been the case that the Scottish national anthem, “Flower of Scotland”, that was played?
+Therefore, should it not have been the case that the Scottish national anthem, “Flower of Scotland”, be played at the opening ceremony?
 Indeed, ought it not to be the case that, wherever the Commonwealth Games are held, the host nation’s national anthem is played at the opening occasion?
 That would remove any lingering thoughts about empire and deference to any one nation or head of state.

 And did those feet in ancient time, walk upon England’s mountains green?
 And was the holy Lamb of God, on England’s pleasant pastures seen?